nlina-0/portfolio-2024/README.md

 ## Fonts

 - Fonts chosen during the mockup stage allowed for creative freedom in Figma, which led to the use of interesting fonts.
-However, after researching the accesibiility of web, I decided to choose a font that was accessible to all in order to maintain consistency to all users.
+However, after researching the accesibiility for web, I decided to choose a font that was accessible to all in order to maintain consistency to all users.

 ## Tech Stack